smangham/project-novice/_episodes/02-issues.md

 If you realise that several of your bugs have common roots, or that one Enhancement can't be implemented before you've finished another, you can use the mention system to indicate which.
 This is a simple way to add much more information to your issues.

 You can also use the mention system to link **GitHub accounts**.
 Instead of <kbd>#</kbd>, typing <kbd>@</kbd> will bring up a list of accounts linked to the repository.
-Users will receive notifications when somebody else references them- you can use this to notify people when you want to check a detail with them, or let them know something has been fixed.
+Users will receive notifications when somebody else references them- you can use this to notify people when you want to check a detail with them, or let them know something has been fixed (much easier than writing out all the same information again in an email!).

 > ## Linking Issues
 >